PH-F/idserver-sdk/README.md

 #### Entities Classes <a name="entities-classes"></a>

 All IDServer response is in the JSON format.
 To make things a bit easier we always return simples classes called "Entities".
 So if you are retrieving user data you'll get a User Entity as response.
-Each `Entity` class has a set of custom methods, like the `User::name()` for example.
+Each `Entity` class has a set of custom methods, like the `$user_entity->getName()` for example.
 This is the default behavior, making the SDK returning you simple entity classes.

 If you want to customize the returned class you can map them one by one in the config file.
 Let's say your Laravel app already has a `User` model, and every time you call `ids()->users(5)->get()` you don't want a user entity instance, but a `User` model.
 You can inform the SDK which class it should instantiate for you, mapping all the properties automatically.